tsouche/learn-kubernetes/tutorial-appendix-1-tutorials-app.md

 ## A - Part 3 - Hello application

-In Part 3 of the tutorial, we deploy a very simple app showing a 'Hello world' message and the `ContainerID` of the container in which it runs (it is a simpler version of the app used in the previous docker tutorial, without redis).
+In Part 3 of the tutorial, we deploy a very simple python web application displaying a 'Hello world' message and the `ContainerID` of the container in which it runs.
+We actually use two versions of the application in order to demonstrate how Kubernetes manages the lifecycle of applications.

-We will show here how to build it, knowing that all necessary resources are the python script, the requirements and the `Dockerfile`: they all are in the `./app-part3/v1` and `./app-part3/v2`  sub-directory.
-Let's build the two versions of the app, and upload the containers in DockerHub, so that we can use it later in the tutorial (for more details on the step-by-step process, you can refer to the **learn docker** tutorial).
+We will show here how to build the corresponding docker images, knowing that all necessary resources are the python script `app-part3-vX.py`, the requirements file `requirements.txt` and the `Dockerfile`: they all are in the `./app-part3/v1` and `./app-part3/v2` sub-directories.
+Let's build the two versions of the applications, and upload the containers in DockerHub, so that we can use it later in the tutorial (for more details on the step-by-step process, you can refer to the **learn docker** tutorial).

 ```bash
 tuto@laptop:$~/learn-kubernetes$ docker login